 - Early Childhood Licensure*

-Internships are an integral part of each concentration.
+Internships are an integral part of all six concentrations.
 These field experiences will provide you with direct opportunities to work with children and families in inclusive settings.
-If you are currently employed in an early childhood program your current work site will be considered for internship placement whenever appropriate.
+If you are currently employed in an early childhood program, your current work site will be considered for internship placement as appropriate.

 ECHD 201- Foundations of Early Intervention and Education for all Children

 EDCG 406 - Sociocultural Perspectives: Building Family, Community and School Relationships

 ECHD 211 - Child Growth and Development Birth to Age Eight – Including Special Needs

 ECHD 440 - Language Development and Literacy in Early Childhood

 ECHD 211 - Positive Learning Environments for Children With and Without Disabilities